 Kidpower Child Protection Institute

 A unique and important opportunity!
-Come learn and practice Kidpower’s internationally-recognized intervention, advocacy, and social safety strategies and skills so you can protect and empower people of all ages and abilities in your organization, school, agency, or family.
-Limited space available – register now.
+Learn and practice Kidpower’s internationally-proven intervention, advocacy, and interpersonal safety strategies and skills so you can protect and empower people of all ages and abilities in your organization, school, agency, or family.

 “My practice now uses Kidpower to improve effectiveness and outcomes in protecting at-risk patients from bullying and abuse.”

 – Hospital Social Worker Eng Peng from Singapore

 This experiential and empowering program provides a powerful opportunity for educators, mental health experts, safety officers, martial artists, health care providers, and parents to learn from Kidpower’s 31 years of experience in teaching child protection, positive communication, and social safety skills.
 Although the focus is on children and teens, participants have found that these skills are relevant for all ages, abilities, cultures, beliefs, and walks of life.

 At the Kidpower Child Protection Institute, working with our expert trainers, you will learn:

 - Internationally-recognized intervention and advocacy skills and techniques proven to protect vulnerable people from most bullying, abuse, prejudice, violence, and other maltreatment.

 - How to prepare children and teens to develop healthy and strong relationships.